 Credits: No Credits Offered

-- Academic English - Reading and Writing (2 academic hours); Generally meets Sundays through Thursdays from 14:00-16:00*.
+- Academic English - Reading and Writing (2 academic hours); Generally meets Sundays through Thursdays (exact times TBD; can be found here once updated).

-- Academic English - Listening and Speaking (2 academic hours); Generally meets Sundays through Thursdays from 16:00-18:00*.
+- Academic English - Listening and Speaking (2 academic hours); Generally meets Sundays through Thursdays (exact times TBD; can be found here once updated).

 Beatriz Torrillas, Spain

 As result of the 2019 academic English summer courses, my level of English has greatly increased.
 The multidisciplinary composition of the courses provided me broad knowledge based on academic requirements, helping me adapt my writing and speaking style to the academic English style.
 Such an approach was not only balanced, but also me practical strategies and tools to my needs and future studies.